Planning Your Tropical Effect Landscape

 Plant Selection & Location

-Single stem palms such as Alexander and Bangalow or clumping varieties such as the Golden cane can be used individually or in combination.
+Single stem palms such as Alexandra and Bangalow or clumping varieties such as the Golden cane can be used individually or in combination.
 Consider what pipes may be under the ground adjacent to where you are considering the plantings.
+Most palms have a fibrous root system and won’t cause an issue with underground pipes or push retaining walls unless the raised bed is very narrow.

 Learn More: Use of Palm Trees in Landscaping

-Cycads generally have a shallow root system and that of the Golden Cane is fairly shallow and non-invasive.
-The Giant Bird of Paradise provides a striking effect but should be kept away from pipes and footings as it root system is more extensive.
+Cycads generally have a shallow root system and that of the Golden Cane is also fairly shallow and non-invasive.
+As such it lends itself well for planting to screen a fence and will develop height to provide privacy from the neighbours.
+The Giant Bird of Paradise (Strelitzia Nicolai) provides a striking effect but should be kept away from pipes and footings as it root system is more extensive and invasive.
+It is well suited to a large pot or tub unless your yard is very large.
 All palms continue to grow and eventually produce seeds.

 The seeds will drop into the pool creating a cleaning problem that could be avoided.
 Ideally plant Bangalow and Alexander 4m – 5m from the water’s edge.
 These palms are self-cleaning and will also drop leaves into the pool if planted too closely.